• The Point Reyes Beach as viewed from the Point Reyes Headlands

 Bear Valley Visitor Center

-The visitor center is completely accessible with a gently ramped, multilevel interior.
-All displays are well placed for use or viewing from a seated position.
-Restrooms and a telephone on the outside information board are accessible.
+The Bear Valley Visitor Center is mostly accessible with a gently ramped, multilevel interior.
+Most displays are well placed for use or viewing from a seated position.
+Restrooms are accessible.
 Designated parking is located in front of the center.

 Point Reyes Lighthouse Visitor Center

 Parking close to the Lighthouse is available by arrangement.
 Call 415-669-1534 or 415-464-5100 x2 x5.
-The visitor center, observation deck, restrooms and a telephone are all fully accessible, but the lighthouse itself is not.
-See the Accessibility section on our Winter Shuttle Bus System page for information on driving to the Lighthouse on weekends and holidays during the winter and early spring.
+The Lighthouse Visitor Center, observation deck, and restrooms are all fully accessible, but the lighthouse itself is not.
+More detailed information is available in the Accessibility section on our Visit the Point Reyes Lighthouse page.

-Inquire at the Information Desk at the Bear Valley, Ken Patrick or Lighthouse Visitor Centers for free use of a wheelchair.
+Inquire at the Information Desk at the Kenneth C. Patrick or Lighthouse Visitor Centers for free use of a wheelchair.

 Top of Page